growr-xyz/growr-documentation/introduction/4-Protocol-Mechanics.md

 Before reviewing the participants in the protocol and their role, it is important to understand the abstract *layers* of the protocol:
 ![Growr protocol layers](../images/growr-layers-participants.svg)

-Growr is a DeFi protocol with processes split on the several layers:
+Growr is a DeFi (dencetralized finance) protocol on top of RSK (bitcoin side-chain) with processes split on the several layers:
 - The processes in **Liquidity layer** are related to provisioning of the necessary funds for the protocol operation.
 Liquidity Providers and Lenders are collaborating on this layer.
 - The **Risk Management layer** is the key layer of the protocol, it's the "magic" of the protocol.
 All processes related to risk scoring and assessment, as well as loan management are happening on this layer.
 - The **Distribution** layer covers the processes of onboarding and providing Borrowers with access to the protocol.
 - The **Payments** layer combines all payment processes that occurs across all layers.
 - The processes for smart contract governance and fraud prevention are covered in the **Governance layer**.

-Detailed description of the processes can be found in the Protocol Specification on [https://growr-xyz.github.io/growr-documentation](https://growr-xyz.github.io/growr-documentation).
+Detailed description of the processes can be found in the [Protocol Specification](https://growr-xyz.github.io/growr-documentation).

 ## Protocol Participants